subzey/js1k2015/postmortem/readme.md

 ### RegPack

-Nowadays almost every JS1K entry is packed with awesome [RegPack](http://siorki.github.io/regPack.html) packer.
+Nowadays almost every JS1K entry is packed with the awesome [RegPack](http://siorki.github.io/regPack.html) packer.
-If we'd count the kudos, [@Siorki](https://github.com/Siorki) probably is the champion.
+If we counted the kudos, [@Siorki](https://github.com/Siorki) probably would be the champion.

-The hard part is RegPack was a browser application.
+The hard part was RegPack being a browser application.
 (Now, when I write these words, AFAIK, it already has node.js support.)
-And I had to grab `require("vm")`and write an environment mimicking browser.
+And I had to grab `require("vm")` and write an environment mimicking browser.
 What was a boring part, mostly a debugging and stuffing code just to make it runnable.
-And I had several unnoticed bugs, so the code packed with Node was bigger than the same packed in browser.
+And I had several unnoticed bugs, so the code packed with Node was bigger than the same packed in the browser.

-But the yield worths it.
-I saved a lot of time just by not copy-pasting code into Chrome page.
+But the yield was worth it.
+I saved a lot of time just by not copy-pasting code into Chrome's window.
-Also I could bruteforce the packing params (score/gain/length) and often it gave much better results than default "1, 0, 0".
+Also I could bruteforce the packing params (score/gain/length) and it often gave much better results than the default "1, 0, 0".

 There was some other fiddling:

 #### Custom canvas context hashing

-The "builtin" hashing copies ctx methods with shorter name.
+The "built-in" hashing copies ctx methods with shorter name.
 But it cannot deal with property setters.
 Assign `c.sS = 'red'` and js interpreter will just do nothing useful.

 Here's an idea proposed by @xem and evolved by me: long ctx property names can also be accessed via square braces.
 If we have variable, say, `sS` somewhere it the scope and it equals to `"strokeStyle"`, then `c[sS]` would work as a charm!

 We can define a global variable accessing `window` (or `self`), but there's a mechanism that makes properties visible as a variables, and you know it.
 That's the `with` operator.
 So we just create an object and stuff properties there.
-...or we pick an already existing object, `Math`, that already is treated specially and we're probably already using `with(Math)`.
+...or we pick an already existing object, `Math`, that is already treated specially as we're probably already using `with(Math)`.
 Then it's just up to picking a good hashing function, and that's it.

-Yes, we're polluting a builtin object here.
-But that's a code golfing.
+Yes, we're polluting a built-in object here.
+But that's just for code golfing.

 Note that this hashing scheme often results a bigger code.
 But sometimes (and invitro is exactly that case) it saves ~50 bytes.